-The Members hold the Trust Board accountable and are responsible for Trust Board appointments.
+The Members hold the Trust Board accountable and are responsible for Trust Board appointments and appointed two Trustees during 2021-2022 based on their skills and experience, Joanne Merritt and Gordon Curzon.

 The Trust Board is responsible for the strategic direction of the Trust, with the primary focus being to ensure the best educational outcomes for all pupils and young persons in its schools.
 The Trust is also responsible for setting general policy, making decisions regards the direction of the Trust, adopting an annual review of long-term strategic plans and budgets, monitoring each school's performance, oversight of capital expenditure and approval of senior staff appointments.
 All statutory policies and procedures are reviewed and approved by the Trust Board to ensure consistency of understanding and practice across the Trust.